Project-BoxSand/boxsand/README.md

 ![Screenshot](Logo-Large.png)

-BoxSand is a project sponsored by the Oregon State University Physics department to create an open learning website that simplifies the learning process by doing away with the need for textbooks and external homework systems.
+BoxSand is a project sponsored by the Department of Physics at Oregon State University to create an open learning website that simplifies the learning process by doing away with the need for textbooks and external homework systems.

 The BoxSand Development team consists of :
 Max Moulds,